bustle/radql/docs/07/README.md

 For brevity, we forgo any kind of validations on the `Store` level, however in a real application we will probably want to create more specific methods such as `insert` and `update` that perform validations.
+Also note that, again, since Services are for internal use only, we do not need to add schema decorators or use a single `args` parameter.

 Also note that our current implementation is horribly inefficient, we will resolve performance concerns in the next section.